fernando-berrios/grunt-override-has/README.md

   },
 })
 ```

+Note that the keys in the `tests` object correspond to the test names.
+When the test name contains dashes ('-') the key must be underscored (since objects in JS can't have dashes).
+Follow the naming convention set by has.js and you'll be fine, alternatively you can use camelCasing (e.g. `has('isDebug')`, `has('logWarn')`).

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).